ElektraInitiative/libelektra/src/plugins/regexdispatcher/README.md

 - infos = Information about the regexdispatcher plugin is in keys below
-- infos/author = e1528532 <e1528532@libelektra.org>
+- infos/author = Armin Wurzinger <e1528532@libelektra.org>
 - infos/licence = BSD
 - infos/needs =
 - infos/provides =
 - infos/recommends =
 - infos/placements = presetstorage
+- infos/ordering = typechecker
 - infos/status = maintained experimental
-- infos/metadata =
+- infos/metadata = check/enum/# check/enum/multi elektra/spec/regex/check/enum check/range elektra/spec/regex/check/range
 - infos/description = a plugin which generates regex-representations of specification keywords

 ## Introduction

-A plugin which generates regex-representations of specification keywords for the typechecker plugin before saving a configuration specification.
-Intended to be mounted before the typechecker plugin.
+A plugin which generates regex representations of specification keywords for the typechecker plugin before saving a configuration specification.
+For instance the regex for the metakey `check/enum/#` depends on the metakey's values, as the two definitions `check/enum/#1=A` and `check/enum/#2=B` would result in the regex `A|B` stored in the `elektra/spec/regex/check/enum` metakey that can be treated by the typechecker as a regex directly.

 ## Usage